sibendu/websocket-stomp-sample/README.md

 Client html is under /websocket-stomp-client ; can be run from browser

 For server, run the Spring application (also includes client web page)

+The server sends 3 messages at 2 second interval